 Belmont Race TrackHorse Races In Queens NYThis is a brief story reporting on an afternoon spent at the Belmont Race Track in Elmont Queens NY.
 Horse races are run about five days per week during the season which runs about half the year, but beware because there are down periods where no races are run. |

-Preview NYC Marathon In LIC QueensNovember / Long Island City / NYC Marathon in Queens / Queens Buzz.
-I've been an Long Island City / LIC spectator of the NYC Marathon in Queens for a number of years now.
-We see the runners about half way through the 26 mile course - after they've loosened up and hit their stride, the sweat pouring off their brows, their lungs pumping, their legs hammering the hard pavement as they strive to do what we mere mortals don't dare try.
-I've personally known a few runners who've completed the NYC Marathon course.
+Preview NYC Marathon In LIC QueensOctober 28, 2013 / Long Island City / NYC Marathon in Queens / Queens Buzz.
+Long Island City / LIC spectators of the NYC Marathon get one of the best front row seats of the NYC Marathon right here in Queens.
+We get to see the runners about half way through the 26 mile course - after they've loosened up and hit their stride, the sweat pouring off their brows, their lungs pumping, their legs hammering the hard pavement as they strive to do what we mere mortals don't dare try.
+Over the years I've met a few runners who've completed the NYC Marathon course.
 They generally begin training months before the race begins; logging ten, fifteen mile runs several times weekly before beginning the big one.
 It takes a lot of willpower, endurance and perhaps mostly motivation.
 Good health helps, but it's worth noting that many people overcome their handicaps and complete the race too.
 Best Times, Views, Locations For NYC Marathon in LIC & Queens.
 Click here to view details of the course the runners will follow through Long Island City LIC in Queens tomorrow.
 This brief report will include some estimated times that various groups will arrive, so you can 'more or less' plan your visit to cheer them on.
-Click the following links to view reports about the: NYC Marathon in Queens 2010, NYC Marathon in LIC in 2009, NYC Marathon in Queens photos in 2009, NYC Marathon in Long Island City in 2008 with photos. |
+Click here to read our report about the upcoming 2013 NYC Marathon in Queens.
+And click the following links to view reports about the: NYC Marathon in Queens 2010, NYC Marathon in LIC in 2009, NYC Marathon in Queens photos in 2009, NYC Marathon in Long Island City in 2008 with photos.
+There wasn't any NYC Marathon in 2012 because of the havoc wreaked by Hurricane Sandy. |

 Gantry Park and Queensbrigdge Park - Long Island City LICGantry Park and Queensbridge Park are located along the east side of the East River in the Long Island City neighborhood of Queens NY.
 Click here to view the full report on Gantry Park and Queens Bridge Park in LIC Queens